-The effective date of the Population Estimates Challenge Program was February 4th, 2013.
+The Population Estimates Challenge Program was reinstated on February 4, 2013 following a break in activities during the 2010 Census.
 As part of its authorization, the U.S. Census Bureau offers an opportunity for general-purpose governmental units to challenge their official estimates through the Population Estimates Challenge Program.
 Under this program, a governmental unit may challenge their population estimate by submitting additional data to the Census Bureau for evaluation.

 A challenge may result in a revised estimate if either of the following errors are found:

 In cases where the Census Bureau processed the information correctly but was provided incorrect input data, we will make reasonable efforts to provide corrected estimates.

 A request for a challenge to the population estimates must be received within 90 days after the release of the estimate by the Census Bureau.
 This request includes a letter and supporting evidence.
 The challenge period for the July 1, 2013 county-level estimates began on March 28 and ends June 25, 2014.

 If you have any concerns about the population estimates, the governmental unit can request information from the Census Bureau about how to challenge the population estimates.
 The procedures to follow to challenge the population estimates are described in the Challenge Review Guide.

 For more information, please view the Challenge Review Guide, Appendices, and Results.